secureworks/dalton/README.rst

      restricted/custom systems that only had Python 2.4 support and couldn't use non-standard libraries.
 This is especially noticeable (painful?) with the use of urllib2 instead of urllib3 or Requests.
-Therefore, if you do review the code, it is reqeusted that you approach it with a spirit of charity.
+Therefore, if you do review the code, it is requested that you approach it with a spirit of charity.

 #. | **I found a bug in Dalton.
 What should I do?**